-A road map detailing the steps towards achieving an updated management plan has been developed.
+A road map detailing the steps toward achieving an updated management plan has been developed.
 It includes a critical review of the gaps, emerging issues in the context of the environment including changes in policies and legislation, new threats to the ecosystem and sustaining livelihoods of the resource-dependent communities.

-Such a Plan is key for the management of mangrove wetlands that provides essential functions and services to coastal areas, biodiversity and human populations.
-It will act as a tool to administer, manage, facilitate and control the conversion of mangroves within the delta.
+Such a plan is key for the management of mangrove wetlands that provides essential functions and services to coastal areas, biodiversity and human populations.
+It will act as a tool to administer, manage, facilitate and control the conversion of mangroves within the Delta.
 It will also serve as a guide for the management of the ecosystem for the biodiversity, tourism, research and education and strengthening of the body responsible for mangrove conservation and restoration.